 Target Building Inspections recently provided assessment services for the purchase of the Hilton Double Tree Hotel in Tucson Arizona.
 The 9 level site, conference, restaurant, and out buildings are located at 445 S. Alvernon adjacent to the Randolph Golf Course.

 Services provided included the PCA property condition assessment, and full ADA compliance survey.
-All services were spearheaded by Ben Schern.

 Target recently performed assessment services to include a property condition report for the acquisition of the Tesla Motors showroom and service center in Tempe Arizona.
 Tesla's goal was to expand its presence in the valley.